centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

   }
 ```

-You should now be able to launch the payment button, change address inside it and select the different shipping options available.
+You should now be able to launch the payment button, change the address inside it, and select the different shipping options available.
 This should also reload the total amount of the request:

 <img src="images/stripe-pi-change-method.png" />
 ```eval_rst